MicrosoftDocs/webview2-win32-reference/1-0-1518-46/webview2-idl.md

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
 COREWEBVIEW2_BOUNDS_MODE_USE_RAW_PIXELS            | Bounds property represents raw pixels.
 Physical size of Webview is not impacted by RasterizationScale.
-COREWEBVIEW2_BOUNDS_MODE_USE_RASTERIZATION_SCALE            | Bounds property represents logicl pixels and the RasterizationScale property is used to get the physical size of the WebView.
+COREWEBVIEW2_BOUNDS_MODE_USE_RASTERIZATION_SCALE            | Bounds property represents logical pixels and the RasterizationScale property is used to get the physical size of the WebView.

 Mode for how the Bounds property is interpreted in relation to the RasterizationScale property.